Kenseikai-Banner

 A Brief kendo02History of Kendo

 Around 900 AD, Japanese smiths developed the curved samurai sword by improving on earlier Chinese and Korean designs.
 This was the start of the Japanese style of fencing, as the shape and size of a sword influence the techniques used to wield it.
 The finest swords were made around 1300 AD and fencing schools exist today which date back to that period.
-The main influence of modern kendo, Itto-ryu, dates to the 15th century.
+The main influence of modern Kendo, Itto-ryu, dates to the 15th century.

 During the Meiji restoration, when samurai were forbidden from wearing swords in public, and after World War II when all military activities were banned, swordsmanship declined in Japan.
 In both cases the battlefield training was evolved into an activity more suitable for peacetime, and so modern kendo with its emphasis on sport and spiritual growth was born.